cannawen/metric_units_reddit_bot/README.md

 `formatter.js` takes the conversions from above, and constructs a reply to the comment

-`helper.js` exists so we can mock non-deterministic methods during test
+`helper.js` exists so we can easily mock external dependencies during test

 `network.js` handles get, post, and OAuth requests and parses the objects it gets back for easier consumption